Last Updated on 17 December, 2020 by Veronica

 Visits Pont-l’Abbé in Brittany

 Pont-l’Abbé is a small but very picturesque town.
-Park near the inhabited bridge, there’s usually room and from there you take a walk quietly.
+There’s usually room near the inhabited bridge, and you take a walk quietly from there.

-Depends where park your car, this may be the first visit or the last one.
+It depends on where you park your car; this may be your first or last visit.

-This church was built in the 13th century and during the 1675 revolt they toppled the Bell tower.
-Today we can see its ruins, which you can visit all the year.
+This church was built in the 13th century, and during the 1675 revolt, they toppled the Belltower.
+So today we can see its ruins, which you can visit all year.

-During the century XVIII and XIX the port of Pont-l’Abbé was a very important commercial place.
-Here the grain, fish and potatoes were exported and the wine was imported, the salt and spices.
+During centuries XVIII and XIX, the port of Pont-l’Abbé was a vital commercial place.
+Here the grain, fish, and potatoes were exported, and the wine, salt, and spices were imported.

 Today we can see some boats, mostly recreational.
 But it’s a very nice place to take a walk and see the city’s inhabited bridge.
 The bridge is one of the nine inhabited bridges in France.